 2019 Bencher Elections

-The StopSOP campaign significantly impacted the 2019 Bencher elections, which determine the composition of the LSO’s governing body.
-In these elections, 22 StopSOP candidates were successfully elected as benchers.
-Critics alleged that the presence of these benchers brought chaos and divisive politics to the LSO’s decision-making processes.
+The StopSOP campaign had a major effect on the 2019 Bencher elections, which decided who would sit on the LSO’s governing board.
+In that election, 22 StopSOP candidates earned seats as benchers.
+Critics said this group brought conflict and division into the LSO’s decision-making process.

 Actions and Rhetoric within the LSO